marinsagovac/woocommerce-tcom-payway/readme.txt

 == Changelog ==
 - Integration with PayWay
 - Show credit cards
-- 2015 paywayy implementation with SHA512 and new payway API 1.0.7
+- 2015 payway implementation with SHA512 and new payway API 1.0.7
+- euro currency based on en_US in URI

 == Frequently Asked Questions ==
 No recent asked questions